Dual-space posterior sampling for Bayesian inference in constrained inverse problems: Bayesian inference for inverse problems

 \subsubsection{Pointwise standard deviation}

 In its most rudimentary form, uncertainties in the model estimate can be assessed by computing the pointwise standard deviation, which expresses the spread among the different unknown models explaining the observed data.
-Setting $h(\bm{m}) = (\bm{m} - \bm{m}_\text{CM}) \circ (\bm{m} - \bm{m}_\text{CM})$ in equation~\ref{eq:monte-carlo}, this quantity can be computed via:
+Setting $\psi(\bm{m}) = (\bm{m} - \bm{m}_\text{CM}) \circ (\bm{m} - \bm{m}_\text{CM})$ in equation~\ref{eq:monte-carlo}, this quantity can be computed via:

-where $\circ$ denotes elementwise multiplication.
 The pointwise standard deviation $\bm{\sigma}_\text{post}$ provides a spatially resolved measure of uncertainty: regions where the data provide strong constraints on the model will exhibit small standard deviations, whereas poorly constrained regions---such as areas with limited illumination or complex geology---will show larger values.